24th Oct 2019

 Released On 4th Jun 2020

-We supply marine radio equipment to yacht fitters, ferries and boatyards but we are equally happy to advise owners of private vessels about their radio requirements.
-If this is your first purchase of a marine radio, our experienced team can help you find the right one for your needs.
+We supply VHF marine radio equipment to yacht fitters, ferries and boatyards, as well as owners of private and commercial vessels.
+If this is your first purchase of a marine radio, take advantage of our free expert advice - our friendly team can talk you through the various features and help you make the right choice.

 Useful features for VHF marine radios